Sombor: History

 The first historical record relating to the city is from 1340.
 The city was administered by the Kingdom of Hungary until the 16th century, when it became part of the Ottoman Empire.
 During the establishment of Ottoman authority, the local Hungarian population left the region.
 As a result, the city became populated mostly by ethnic Serbs.
 It was called "Sonbor" during Ottoman administration and was a kaza centre in the Sanjak of Segedin at first in Budin Province until 1596, and then in Eğri Province between 1596 and 1687.

 In 1665, a well-known traveller, Evliya Çelebi, visited Sombor and wrote: "All the folk (in the city) are not Hungarian, but Wallachian-Christian (Serb).
 These places are something special; they do not belong to Hungary, but are a part of Bačka and Wallachia.
 Most of the inhabitants are traders, and all of them wear frontiersmen clothes; they are very polite and brave people."
 According to Celebi, the city had 200 shops, 14 mosques and about 2,000 houses.

-Since 12 September 1687, the city was under Habsburg administration, and was included into the Habsburg Military Frontier.
+From 12 September 1687, the city was under Habsburg administration, and was included into the Habsburg Military Frontier.
 Ottomans attempted to recapture it during the Battle of Zenta on 11 September 1697.
 However their attack was repulsed.

 In 1717, the first Orthodox elementary school was opened.
 Five years later a Roman Catholic elementary school was opened as well.
 In 1745, Sombor was excluded from the Military Frontier and was included into Bacsensis County.
-In 1749, Sombor gained royal free city status.
+In 1749, Sombor gained royal free city status and acquired 11 additional areas on which farm settlements were founded over time.
 In 1786, the city became the seat of Bacsensis-Bodrogiensis County.
 According to 1786 data, the population of the city numbered 11,420 people, mostly Serbs.
+As a royal free city, Sombor was entitled to a democratically elected civil government that consisted of three chambers, the Upper House (Exteriori Senatus), the Lower House (Inferiori Senatus), and the Selected Community (Selecta Comunitatis).
+There was also a city Captain, a Chief Judge, a Tribune, and dozens of other appointed city officials.

 According to the 1843 data, Sombor had 21,086 inhabitants, of whom 11,897 were Orthodox Christians, 9,082 Roman Catholics, 56 Jewish, and 51 Protestants.
 The main language spoken in the city at that time was Serbian, and the second-largest language was German.
 In 1848/1849, Sombor was part of the Serbian Vojvodina, a Serb autonomous region within Austrian Empire, while between 1849 and 1860, it was part of the Voivodeship of Serbia and Temes Banat, a separate Austrian crown land.
 Sombor was a seat of the district within voivodship.
 After the abolishment of this crown land, Sombor again became the seat of the Bacsensis-Bodrogiensis (Bács-Bodrog, Bačka-Bodrog) County.